 What is the Capital of Hawaii?

 The island of Oahu is home to the capital city of Hawaii and the largest city in the world, Honolulu.
 It is also the second most expensive city in the United States, next to Anchorage, Alaska.
 It is the central gateway to the rest of Hawaii.
-Not only is it known for its cultural experience but also as a major hub for business and military defense.
-It has the distinction of being the only city of its size to be so remote in the entire world.
+Not only is it known for its cultural experience but is a major hub for business and military defense.
+It has the unique distinction of being the only city in the world of its size to be so remote.
 It is the only United States city to be so far west.
-It is a major financial hub for all of the Hawaiian Islands.
-The name Honolulu translates to “calm port” or “sheltered harbor”.
-It has been the capitol city since 1845.
+Honolulu is a major financial hub for all of the Hawaiian Islands and its name translates to calm port or sheltered harbor.
+It has been the capital city since 1845.
 Some scientists believe it had inhabitants as far back as the 11th century.
-Honolulu plays a big part in the history of the whole country as the home of Pearl Harbor, site of the infamous Japanese attack during WWII.
+Honolulu plays a big part in the history of the whole country as it is the home of Pearl Harbor, the site of the infamous Japanese attack during WWII.

 The flight to Hawaii is long, regardless of the airline or flight.
 Most trips take at least five and a half to seven hours.
 California is roughly 2500 miles from the Hawaiian Islands.
-California’s curved coastline leaves its northern cities such as San Francisco closer to Hawaii and leaving from a northern city makes for a slightly shorter flight.
-Coming out of San Jose, Sacramento, or San Francisco, a flight takes a bit over five and a half hours.
-Leaving from Los Angeles takes roughly ten to 20 minutes longer.
+California’s curved coastline leaves its northern cities like San Francisco closer to Hawaii and a northern city makes for a slightly shorter flight.
+Coming out of San Jose, Sacramento, or San Francisco, a flight takes a bit over five and a half hours; Leaving from Los Angeles takes roughly ten to 20 minutes longer.
 San Diego flights take the longest and can take six and a half hours or so.
 The jet stream pushes the ride home along a bit faster.